shruthi-thallapally/Smart-Vitals/questions/Assignment1-SimplicityExerciseQuestions.md

    Answer:

 **3. Is there a meaningful difference in current between the answers for question 1 and 2?
 Please explain your answer, referencing the main board schematic, WSTK-Main-BRD4001A-A01-schematic.pdf, and AEM Accuracy in the ug279-brd4104a-user-guide.pdf.
 Both of these PDF files are available in the ECEN 5823 Student Public Folder in Google drive at: https://drive.google.com/drive/folders/1ACI8sUKakgpOLzwsGZkns3CQtc7r35bB?usp=sharing .
-Extra credit is avilable for this question and depends on your answer.**
+Extra credit is available for this question and depends on your answer.**
    Answer: